incognitosalman/angular_modularity/README.md

 Since, shared module will be used in any other module of  the application.
 So, we will export the components (Dashboard, Toolbar, and Sidenav) from shared.module.ts by adding these to exports parameter of NgModule decorator.

+Finally, we need to add the Router module in imports array of the shared.module.ts.

 When we run our application using

 ```